 But perhaps what made people the most mystified about Sayla Mass was her mysterious background.
 Though Sayla had very clear goals and motivations when it came to the war and fighting the Zeon, she did not share any of it with others, not even those in her squadron.
 In fact, she didn't even share her background or where she had been before joining; her official record claimed that she was born on Earth, specifically in Paris, to a pair of bankers who travelled to just about every corner of the galaxy for potential business, and as such Sayla had grown up always on the move from one planet or space colony to another.
 While this was far from the darker truth of Sayla Mass' origins, there was one thing that was accurate: she spent a good portion of her life moving from one place to another, something that never changed when she joined Star Force.

-No sooner had she finished reading that line did Sayla feel as if a flash of electricity had shot through her head.
-Such was the feeling that she ended up dropping the book on her lap, her hands unconsciously releasing it from the brief but powerful feeling.
-At that, Sayla looked up and around her room, trying to search for the source of the pressure that she had just felt.
+Then, all at once, the tranquility was broken.
+Without a word or warning, in the midst of her relative slumber, Sayla suddenly felt a flash of electricity had shot through her head, followed by an image she could not identify.
+Such was the feeling that she immediately shot up into a sitting position, eyes opened and slowly blinking into focus.
+At that, she looked up and around her room, trying to search for the source of the pressure that she had just felt.
 However, as she searched for its origin point further, she felt that the pressure wasn't coming from the ship or in the colony.
 Instead, it felt as though it were coming from the space outside, a long distance away from the colony, almost at the edge of the system; a single presence in the depths of space, like a specter in the shadows, waiting in darkness.
-And in that darkness, she thought she "saw" the silhouette of a man, one that she could discern but felt oddly familiar.
+And in that darkness, she thought she "saw" the silhouette of a man, one that she could not discern but felt oddly familiar.

 This pressure… Sayla thought as she tried searching further for the feeling's source.
 I've felt it before, somewhere else…

 The beeping of the intercom in her room suddenly broke her trance.
-"Hangar five to Lieutenant Sayla.
-You there?"
+"Hangar five to Lieutenant Mass.
+You there Sayla?"

-Sayla reached over and tapped the intercom.
+Again blinking back into focus, Sayla reached over and tapped the side panel.
 "I'm here.
 What do you need Astonaige?"

 Chief Petty Officer Astonaige Medoz, chief mechanic of the Ark Royal's mobile suit force, just laughed from his side.
 "Nothing, just following up on your request; you wanted me to contact you when we put your Guncannon back together.
 Well not only have we done that, but we managed to up its drive output by about five percent."